Rahm outlasts rookie Thompson to win AmEx by 1 stroke

 LA QUINTA, Calif.
+(AP) — While Jon Rahm had plenty of chances to pump his right first after nice shots on Sunday, the look of relief on his face after holding off rookie Davis Thompson put into perspective his victory at The American Express.

-(AP)Jon Rahm took advantage of mistakes by rookie Davis Thompson over the adventuresome final three holes and closed with a 4-under 68 to win The American Express by one stroke on Sunday, his second PGA Tour win in as many starts this year.
+The Spanish star took advantage of mistakes by Thompson over the adventuresome final three holes and closed with a 4-under 68 to win by one stroke, his second PGA Tour win in as many starts this year.

+“I’m, in a weird way, glad that today went the way it went,” Rahm said.
+“I’ve enjoyed some runaway victories, I’ve enjoyed some comebacks, but today was certainly a struggle.
+Out of the five birdies I made, what is it, one, two, three of them were tap-ins and the other two were basically 6-footers.
+So that tells you the story.”

-The Spanish star pumped his right fist and flashed a look of relief after tapping in for a two-putt par on No. 18.
+Rahm pumped his fist a final time after tapping in for a two-putt par on No. 18 at PGA West’s Stadium Course.

 On the par-3 17th, Thompson chose to leave the pin in for his 50-foot birdie putt on the island green, and the ball squarely hit the pin and rolled away.
 The 23-year-old from Georgia dropped his putter and put his hands to his face.
 As he walked to the 18th tee after tapping in for par, he pulled his shirt up over his mouth in frustration.

+“I had a great week,” said Thompson, who made five eagles through the first two rounds, tying the PGA Tour record for eagles in a 72-hole event.
+“Competing against the best in the world is my dream and I did that today and proved that I can hang with ’em.
+It was a lot of fun.
+A lot of nerves and I hit a lot of quality golf shots under pressure, which was really cool.”

-Rahm had two putts to finish at 17-under 261 and win for the ninth time on the PGA Tour.
+Rahm finished 27-under 261 and won for the ninth time on the PGA Tour.
 He moves up one spot to No. 3 in the world.
 He is playing next week at Torrey Pines, while world No. 1 Rory McIlroy makes his 2023 debut in Dubai on the European tour.

+“Heck of a start,” said Rahm, who won the Sentry Tournament of Champions two weeks ago at Kapalua.
+“Obviously Sentry and this one are very, very different golf courses and very different golf.
+You still have to go low in both of them.
+So luckily the mentality is the same.

+“Body’s been feeling great.
+My swing’s been feeling really, really good.
+And it shows, right?” he added.
+“Even when I’m saying I may not be as comfortable as I would like, I’m shooting 64s because everything is just firing when it needs to.”

 Rahm opened with two birdies to take the lead, but Thompson eventually caught up to him when Rahm’s par putt lipped out on No. 13.